-At the Compensation Committee's request, Trevor Baldwin, the Company's Chief Executive Officer, provides input regarding the performance and compensation of the other named executive officers.
-The Compensation Committee considers Mr. Baldwin's evaluation and his direct knowledge of each named executive officer's performance and contributions when making compensation decisions.
+At the Compensation Committee's request, Trevor Baldwin, our Chief Executive Officer, provides input regarding the performance and compensation of the other NEOs.
+The Compensation Committee considers Mr. Baldwin's evaluation and his direct knowledge of each other NEO's performance and contributions when making compensation decisions.
 Mr. Baldwin is not present during Compensation Committee voting or deliberations regarding his own compensation.